WuTheFWasThat/redux-saga/docs/api/README.md

 ### Task

-The Task interface specifies the result of running a Saga using `fork`, `middleware.run` or `runSaga`.
+The Task interface specifies the result of running a Saga using `fork`.

 <table id="task-descriptor">
   <tr>